-2021 GOALS
+2022 GOALS

-- Continue to work redeveloping Oneonta Rail Yards with partners including Norfolk Southern and the City of Oneonta; - Continue advancing all Oneonta DRI projects, including the Food & Beverage Innovation Center, the Transit Hub, Market Street streetscape improvements, the Westcott Lot building, and all other related initiatives; - Aggressively market shovel-ready sites at Oneonta Business Park; - Continue to conduct annual business retention and site visits to existing companies in Otsego County; - Aggressively market shovel ready sites at Oneonta Business Park; - Continue a digital marketing campaign to downstate businesses and residents. - Utilize the completed comprehensive plans for Richfield Springs, Cooperstown, and Oneonta for business attraction and retention; - Work to move forward significantly WiFi and Broadband development; - Conduct annual business retention and site visits to existing companies in Otsego County; and - Form relationships with strategic partners across the Region and State in order to promote jobcreation and economic development throughout Otsego County.
+- Continue to work redeveloping Oneonta Rail Yards with partners including Norfolk Southern and the City of Oneonta; - Continue to conduct annual business retention and site visits to existing companies in Otsego County; - Aggressively market shovel ready sites at Oneonta Business Park; - Continue a digital marketing campaign to downstate businesses and residents. - Utilize the completed comprehensive plans for Richfield Springs, Cooperstown, and Oneonta for business attraction and retention; - Work to move forward significantly WiFi and Broadband development; - Conduct annual business retention and site visits to existing companies in Otsego County; - Form relationships with strategic partners across the Region and State in order to promote jobcreation and economic development throughout Otsego County; and - Work with Hartwick College, Ioxus, custom Electronics and the Binghamton Small Business Development Center to create a new innovation/acceleration center.